The Festive Flourish in Rome

 Cecilia and Kate

-Your ticket is secured once you have paid the full amount or a non-refundable deposit.
+Your ticket is secured once you have paid the full amount or the non-refundable deposit.
+The deposit balance is payable three weeks before the workshop.

-If you need to cancel your place in the workshop, and you have paid in full, we will refund 50% of the ticket price if the date of cancellation is more than a month from the workshop date.
-Unfortunately, if you cancel after this date, or you have paid the non-refundable deposit, we cannot issue a refund.
+If you need to cancel your place in the workshop, we will refund 50% of the ticket price (if paid in full) if the date of cancellation is more than a month from the workshop date.
+Unfortunately, if you cancel after this date, we cannot issue a refund.
+No refunds are available for deposits.

-If you would like to stay informed about other upcoming events, please be sure to sign up to our mailing list.
+If you would like to stay informed about other upcoming events, please be sure to sign up to our mailing list or opt-in to this mailing list at checkout.